OctopusDeploy/docs/docs/octopus-rest-api/octopus.client.md

 The entire API is accessible by traversing links - each resource carries a collection of links, like the `Connection` link on `MachineResource` shown above.

 :::warning
-Always access objects by traversing the links - avoid using direct url segments, as they may change in the future.
+Always access objects by traversing the links; avoid using direct url segments, as they may change in the future.
 :::

 To start traversing links, `IOctopusClient.RootDocument` is provided: